 The API Built for Streaming Powers Live User-Generated Video Experiences

-As mentioned, the Wowza Streaming Cloud service with Ultra Low Latency is fully accessible via API.
+As mentioned, the Wowza Video platform with Ultra Low Latency is fully accessible via API.
 This enabled a world of possibilities for Tesuji Games in creating an interactive content experience.

 “The API was really helpful and usable as we built up our own infrastructure. … The Ultra Low Latency service provides this ability to spin up streams, delete streams and provide endpoints for various coders to push video frames to.
 But, to build a full-fledged application or ecosystem, you have to build a lot of stuff on top of that.
 Leveraging the Ultra Low Latency API allowed us to easily build our more complicated application-specific infrastructure.
 And it also allowed us to manage through the API how we distribute those streams to our various broadcasters.” —Benji Brown, CEO at Tesuji Games Inc.

-The benefits Tesuji Games realizes as a result of building on Wowza Streaming CLoud with Ultra Low Latency and the Wowza GoCoder SDK include:
+The benefits Tesuji Games realizes as a result of building on Wowza Video with Ultra Low Latency and the Wowza GoCoder SDK include: